aofalcao/slurm_scripts/README.md

 echo "Job running on node: $(hostname)"
 ```

-2. execute the script with `sbatch test1.sh`
+2. execute the script with `sbatch test1.sh` which will execute the job on the `compute` node and will redirect stdout to `slurm_outputs/output.txt`
 3. Check if the slurm_outputs in your home directory was created and the `output.txt` has the hostname of the compute node

 ### Test 2 - Testing and running Python code